TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 Tags: woocommerce, wishlist, woocommerce wishlist, shop, ecommerce Requires at least: 4.7
 Tested up to: 6.1
-Stable tag: 2.0.15
+Stable tag: 2.0.16
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Plugin URI:  https://wordpress.org/plugins/ti-woocommerce-wishlist/

 Add WooCommerce Wishlist functionality to your store for free.
-Allow your store guests and customers to add products to Wishlist.
+Allows your store guests and customers to add products to the wishlist.

 == Description ==

 = Increase Sales and Conversions =

 WooCommerce Wishlist is a simple but powerful tool that can help you to convert your site visitors into loyal customers.
-There are many situations when customers can't buy a product at this time or simply don’t want.
-Possibility to save products for later encourages users to return to your site and after all, make a purchase.
-Adding products to Wishlist is easy and convenient so it may also force your customers to buy even more products than they planned.
+There are many situations when customers can't buy a product at this time or simply don’t want it.
+The possibility to save products for later encourages users to return to your site and after all, make a purchase.
+Adding products to a wishlist is easy and convenient so it may also force your customers to buy even more products than they planned.
 Users can share their wishlist, for example, to help their friends choose a gift for an upcoming holiday and so on.
 By sharing their Wishlists, they are bringing you, new potential customers.
-All in all this increasing amount of your site visitors, conversion and as a result sales.
+All in all this increasing amount of your site visitors, conversion, and as a result sales.

 🔗 [Live Preview #1](https://wishlist2.templateinvaders.com/?utm_source=wordpressorg&utm_content=preview)
 🔗 [Live Preview #2](https://wishlist3.templateinvaders.com/?utm_source=wordpressorg&utm_content=preview)